-The exodus of the Artillery and Engineers signalled the end of a garrison that had been built primarily for coastal In November, 1957, after completing a NATO tour of defence. duty in Europe, the 1st Battalion, Princess Patricia's Canadian Light Infantry, under the command of Lieutenant-Colonel T. deFaye, MBE, CD, arrived to take over the complete garrison duties at Work Point.
+The exodus of the Artillery and Engineers signalled the end of a garrison that had been built primarily as a costal defence measure.
+In

+November, 1957, after completing a NATO tour of duty in Europe, the 1st Battalion, Princess Patricia's Canadian Light Infantry, under the command of Lieutenant Colonel T. deFaye, MBE, CD, arrived to take over the complete garrison duties at Work Point.

 This return to Work Point by the PPCLI was likened to a homecoming by some of the older members of the regiment.
-Many of the retired veterans in Victoria, who had begun their military careers with the prewar "B" Company contingent, welcomed the Battalion with open The garrison in 1962 was the 1st Battalion PPCLI, but the Canadian Army commitment to NATO would mean another change of troops in the near future.
+And many of the retired veterans in Victoria, who had began their military careers with the pre-war "B" Company contingent, welcomed the battalion with open arms.

+The garrison is still manned today by the 1st Battalion PPCLI, but the Canadian Army commitment to NATO may mean another change of troops in the near future.

 Over the years the face of Work Point Barracks has changed considerably.
-Many old buildings have been raised to make room for new modern barracks blocks.
-A fine Mens' Mess Hall and up-to-date kitchen, has been erected, and the parade square no longer abounds with egg-sized stones and gravel.
-The former playing field, which saw many a cricket match, is now a smooth asphalt square and is the locale for battalion parades, drill instruction and ceremonial occasions.
-In 1988 a fine Lecture Training Building was added and new single quarters were completed in 1990.
+Many old buildings have been razed to make room for new modern barracks blocks.
+A beautiful new Men's Mess Hall, with up-to-date kitchen, has been erected, and the parade square no longer abounds with egg-sized stones and gravel.
+The former playing field is now a smooth asphalt square which is the locale for battalion parades, drill instruction and the always popular "Trooping the Colour" ceremony.